 A lot happens in New York City's bustling art scene.
-Here are eight exhibits or shows you should catch this month — for free — using your NYUCard at Museum Gateway locations and on campus galleries.
+Here are some of best exhibits and shows you should see this month — for free — using your NYUCard at Museum Gateway locations and on campus galleries.

 THE FRICK COLLECTION